jynxxxxx/memorycard/README.md

-# FindMe
+# Pokemon Memory Card Game

-Welcome to the FindMe, the photo tagging app project!
-This project is clone of "Where's Waldo".
+Welcome to the React Memory Card Game project!
+This application is designed to showcase the implementation of React concepts, specifically focusing on managing state with hooks, fetching data from an external API, and creating an interactive memory card game.

 ## Table of Contents